GDSC-ULM/IT-CODE-Challenge/README.md

 Your project will be judged on functionality and outcome.
 You may use any technology but ensure to include README.md or README.txt explaining your tech stack and project setup.

+#### Sample ReadMe File:
+I have used Django for this project.
+Below are the steps to run my project:

+**Step 1:** python manage.py runserver

+**Step 2:** run mobile app using flutter run

+**Step 3:** ..

+**Step 4:** ..

+I used the given URL to retrieve the dataset, and my output is entirely based on this data.
+If the dataset changes in the future, my solution will still function as expected.